Cast your vote go to : https://admin.fedoraproject.org/voting

 .
 But the log send over to server1

 is going to be encrypted via stunnel package.
-Let's see how:-Setup at server1
+Let's see how:-local6

 log facility.
 First of all we will install the rsyslog